 - An individual with no minor children may seek assistance under TANF Purpose 3, see pgs.
-27-28; or - A non-custodial parent of a minor child who lives in Ohio, but does not live in the same household with their minor child, may apply for Workforce Services and Family Support and Stability services under TANF Purpose 4, see pgs.
-28-30.
+27-28; or - A non-custodial parent of a minor child who lives in Ohio, but does not live in the same household with their minor child, that has established paternity and is currently cooperating with CSEA.
+A non-custodial parent may apply for Emergency Assistance, see pgs.
+18-20; in addition to Workforce Services and Family Support and Stability services under TANF Purpose 4, see pgs.
+298-310.